What to watch on YouTube right now – Part 78

 Luke jumping into a snow speeder without a co-pilot.

-Back at Echo Base, Han Solo (player-controlled) has to make his way through a wave of Imperial enemies and machines to meet Princess Leia, secure her and ride away on the Millenium Falcon.
+Back at Echo Base, Han Solo (player-controlled) has to make his way through a wave of Imperial enemies and machines to meet Princess Leia, secure her and ride away on the Millennium Falcon.
 The Falcon (player-controlled) enters the asteroid field being attacked gradually by over twenty TIE Fighters.
 Once all of them have been eliminated, the Falcon jumps into light speed (which contradicts the movie).

 Gameplay